 In terms of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015as amended the Business Responsibility Report describing the initiatives taken from anenvironmental social and governance perspective in the prescribed format has beenincluded in this Report as a separate section.

 The maintenance of cost records as specified by the Central Government undersub-section (1) of section 148 of the Companies Act 2013 is required by the Company andaccordingly such accounts and records are made and maintained.
-The Cost Audit Report forfinancial year ended March 31 2018 of the Company was filed on August 17 2018 wellwithin the specified time under applicable Companies (Cost Audit Report) Rules 2011.
+The Cost Audit Report forfinancial year ended March 31 2021 of the Company was filed on September 1 2021 withinthe prescribed time under the Companies (Cost Records and Audit) Rules 2014.

 In terms of the Companies (Cost Records and Audit) Rules 2014 your Company hasappointed M/s.
-Shome & Banerjee Cost Accountants as cost auditor of the Company forthe financial year ending March 31 2020 to audit the cost records of the Companyrelated to the applicable products manufactured at its manufacturing facilities.
+Shome & Banerjee Cost Accountants as cost auditor of the Company forthe financial year ending March 31 2023 to audit the cost records of the Company relatedto the applicable products manufactured at its manufacturing facilities.
 The remunerationapproved by the Board is recommended for ratification by the members at the ensuing AGM.

 The Secretarial Audit Report from M/s VKC & Associates Company Secretaries for thefinancial year ended March 31 2022 does not contain any qualification reservation oradverse remark and is annexed as "Annexure G".